frumania/aws-alexa-hana-playground/1. Run SAP HANA Quick Start/README.md

 ## Step 2 - Add Handler

 In **index.js** create new handler for **HANADeployIntentHandler** and **HANAStatusIntentHandler** function and register it.
-Easiest way is to copy the **HelpIntentHandler** code snippet and perform the changes, as shown below.
+Easiest way is to copy the **HelloWorldIntentHandler** code snippet and perform the changes, as shown below.

 ![image](../assets/1_function.jpg)